landportal/landbook-importers/LandMatrix_Importer/README.rst

 A node of information in the landmatrix does not refer to a concrete country, with a concrete indicator and a single value in a concrete date.
 The indicators built are aggregations of values, such as "total number of deals in some sector".

-The python project of the importer includes a file "strategy.txt" where the indicators are detailed.

 The date assigned to each observation is the highest date found when parsing all the deals.
 For this reason, when executing again the importer to incorporate new data, it may be something to consider removing from the system all the old observation